moble/SphericalFunctions.jl/docs/src/notes/H_recursions.md

 \end{aligned}
 ```
 Note that the coefficients all simplified (in fact, ``a_n`` disappeared), without any
 increase in the complexity of the recurrence relations themselves.
+Rewriting Belikov's
+algorithm explicitly in terms of the ``H^{0,m}_{n}`` also allows us to avoid an extra
+normalization step.

 ### Step 3
 Compute ``H^{1,m}_{n}(β)`` for ``m=1,\ldots,n`` using relation (41).
 Symmetry